Site logo

 Design

-Beyond highlighting your official logo, it’s also important to develop regulations for how it’s supposed to be used.
-For example, do you have different logos for different use cases (such as different platforms and audiences)?
+Beyond highlighting your official logo, it’s also essential to develop regulations for its use.
+For example, do you have different logos for different use cases (such as other platforms and audiences)?

 Likewise, are there old logos that you no longer use?
 If so, you should use them as examples of what not to do.

-It’s also important to define rules for the formatting of your logo.
-For example, is it supposed to be in a specific size or orientation?
-Does the logo need a specified amount of spacing around it?
+It’s also important to define rules for formatting your logo.
+For example, should it be a specific size or orientation?
+Does it need a specified amount of spacing around it?

-Are people allowed to tweak your logo or is this a no-no?
+Are people allowed to tweak your logo, or is this a no-no?
 If you allow people to manipulate the logo, it’s important to state exactly what can and cannot be manipulated.
-Examples of what people might want to change are the colour, the size or shape of the letters, the spacing between the letters, and the orientation of your logo.
+Examples of what people might want to change are the color, the size or shape of the letters, the spacing between the letters, and the orientation of your logo.

-In order to choose your brand colours, you need to refer to the brand personality you defined in #3.
-After all, different colours convey different meanings.
-When you decide on your brand colours, it’s important to state the hex, CMYK and RGB codes as well as the Pantone number of each colour you choose.
+When choosing your brand colors, refer to the personality you defined in #3.
+After all, different colors convey different meanings.
+When you decide on your brand colors, it’s essential to state the hex, CMYK, and RGB codes and the Pantone number of each color you choose.

-Which colours do you use across different platforms?
-Moreover, are there specific colours that are reserved for specific elements of content (for example, do your headings and subheadings need to be a specific colour)?
+Which colors do you use across different platforms?
+Moreover, are specific colors reserved for content elements (for example, do your headings and subheadings need a particular color)?

 11) Typography

 Choosing standard typefaces for your branded content will help solidify your brand personality.
-Which typefaces do you use and what do you use them for?
+Which typefaces do you use, and for what purpose?
 Do your headings and subheadings need to be in a specific typeface?

 What do you need to set in a bold or italicized font?
-For starters, if you want something to stand out, it’s always a good idea to make it bold or italicized.
+For starters, if you want something to stand out, it’s always a good idea to bold or italicize it.

-How do you use visuals in a way that allows you to stay on-brand with the formatting of your other content?
-Do you prefer to use images that contain your brand colours or can content creators use images of any colour?
-Do your images need to be aligned with your text or not?
+How do you use visuals to stay on-brand with the formatting of your other content?
+Do you prefer to use images that contain your brand colors, or can content creators use images of any color?
+Do your images need to be aligned with your text?

 How do you format your infographics, videos, and photos?